-For more information, see Add Salesforce DX Users.
-Salesforce administrators can upgrade a Salesforce Limited Access - Free license to a standard Salesforce license at any time.

-Note: This license doesn't provide access to some Salesforce CLI commands, such as force:limits:api:display.
+- To use Org Shape for Scratch Orgs or Scratch Org Snapshots (pilot), be sure to assign the Salesforce or Salesforce Platform user license.
+The Salesforce Limited Access Free license isn't supported at this time. - The Salesforce Limited Access Free license doesn't provide access to some Salesforce CLI commands, such as force:limits:api:display.
 Contact your Salesforce admin for API limits information.